AlmonChoi/Kube-Env_BareMetal/README.md

 ---------------
 ```
 - Use Prometheus UI to check the new alert rule has been added.
-- Slack will received old message which has been fired as 'send_resolved: true' set
+- Slack will received old message which has been fired as `send_resolved: true` set
 - Kill a expresscart pod and wait for new message

 ## System vertification